laderast/RBootcamp_old/chapter3.md

 ---
-title       : Introduction to Subsetting description : Learning about the `vector` and `data.frame` data types
+title       : Introduction to dplyr description : Learn how to manipulate data into a ggplot2 friendly format

 --- type:NormalExercise lang:r xp:100 skills:1 key:e0b4f34c19
 ## Introduction to dplyr

 We've been looking at datasets that fit the `ggplot2` paradigm nicely; however, most data we encounter is really messy (missing values), or is a completely different format.
-In this unit, we'll look at one of the most powerful tools in the `tidyverse`: `dplyr`, which lets you manipulate data frames.
+In this chapter, we'll look at one of the most powerful tools in the `tidyverse`: `dplyr`, which lets you manipulate data frames.

-In particular, we're going to look at five fundamental verbs.
+In particular, we're going to look at six fundamental verbs/actions in dplyr:

+- `filter()`
+- `mutate()`
+- `group_by()`/`summarize()`
+- `arrange()`
+- `select()`

+Along the way, we'll do some data manipulation challenges.
+You'll be a `dplyr` expert in no time.

+--- type:NormalExercise lang:r xp:100 skills:1 key:1929755973
+## dplyr::filter()

+--- type:NormalExercise lang:r xp:100 skills:1 key:c66f0675f2
+## The pipe character: `%>%`

+--- type:NormalExercise lang:r xp:100 skills:1 key:4df8d2ca44
+## dplyr::mutate()

+--- type:NormalExercise lang:r xp:100 skills:1 key:68bc51fbf1
+## dplyr::group_by()/dplyr::summarize()

 --- type:NormalExercise lang:r xp:100 skills:1 key:6b1d7abb63
 ## Subsetting Using TRUE/FALSE: